smulle48/clever_api/README.md

 2) You will now recieve a email from Clever asking you to confirm login.
-Open this email and press the 'bekræft' button
+Open this email and right click on "bekræft email gennem Clever.dk" and select copy.

 ![Login picture 2](https://github.com/fars-fede-fire/clever_api/blob/main/cleverfoto/clevermail.PNG)